Search for Lepton Flavor Violating Signals at the Future Electron-Proton Colliders: Result and Discussion

 \subsection{Vector and axial-vector coupling}

 For the discussion in this subsection, we have chosen only $g_v = 3.68 \times 10^{-4}$ to be non-zero.
 We first show, in Fig.~\ref{fig:ROC-vec}, the performance of the BDT network through the Receiver Operating Characteristic (ROC) curve.
 The good performance of the network is evident from the figure.
-The background acceptance is below 0.01 with 50\% signal efficiency.
+The background acceptance is below 0.001 with 50\% signal efficiency.
 This high performance is because most of the backgrounds contain neutrinos, a source of missing energy, in contrast to the signal, where there is no source of missing energy.
-The network returns the BDT classifier variable, which can then, in principle, be used to set a cut and calculate the signal significance.
-We have shown these signal significances as a function of signal efficiencies.